 In November, we help with a Spaghetti Supper to benefit Restavek Orphanage in Haiti.
 And we also organize a food drive to benefit the Colchester Food Bank.

-In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need in Middletown through St. Vincent De Paul.
+In December, we have a Giving Tree in our sanctuary to collect items (socks, mittens, hats, etc.) to benefit those in need.
 We donate our Christmas Eve offering to the Retired Ministers' Funds of the American Baptist Churches and the United Church of Christ.
 And we support the Colchester Social Services program Santa Anonymous by providing requested Christmas gifts to children in our community.

 In February, we observe Souper Bowl Sunday and collect canned goods and soup to benefit the Colchester Food Bank.

-In March and April (during Lent), we donated hygiene items for the Prison
+In March and April (during Lent), we often donate hygiene items for the Prison

-Finally, we support international mission organizations and initiatives like Juniper Community Missions in Haiti.
-And we do our best to respond to natural disasters like hurricanes, earthquakes, famines, floods, etc. As Jesus reminds us, "Just as you did it to one of the least of these who are members of my family, you did it to me."
+Finally, we support international mission organizations and initiatives and we do our best to respond to natural disasters like hurricanes, earthquakes, famines, floods, etc. As Jesus reminds us, "Just as you did it to one of the least of these who are members of my family, you did it to me."
 (Matthew 25:40)